 Surface of Revolution Calculator

 This page keeps the focus on rotation about the x-axis.
-You enter a function, choose the lower and upper bounds, and the script approximates the resulting surface area directly in your browser.
-The method is numerical, so it is especially useful for functions whose antiderivatives are messy or unavailable in elementary form.
+You enter a function, choose the lower and upper bounds, and the script estimates the resulting surface area directly in your browser.
+Because the integration is numerical, the tool is useful when the antiderivative is messy, unavailable, or not worth chasing by hand.

-The geometry behind the calculation is easier to understand if you imagine cutting the curve into many tiny pieces.
-Each tiny piece of arc has a small length, and when that piece is rotated around the x-axis it forms a narrow band, similar to a thin strip wrapped around a circular path.
-The area of one such band is approximately its circumference times its slanted length.
-Adding all of those bands together leads to the surface area formula used in calculus.
+The geometry of a surface of revolution becomes easier to see if you imagine the curve broken into many tiny pieces.
+Each piece has a small arc length, and when that piece is rotated around the x-axis it forms a narrow band much like a thin ribbon wrapped around a cylinder.

-To use the calculator, enter the function in the f(x) field, then provide the lower bound a and upper bound b.
-After you submit the form, the page computes an approximate surface area for the curve rotated about the x-axis on that interval.
+To estimate a surface of revolution, enter the function in the f(x) field, then provide the lower bound a and upper bound b.
+After you submit the form, the page computes an approximate curved surface area for the graph rotated about the x-axis on that interval.
 The result appears in the status area below the button.

 As a quick checklist, enter the function carefully, confirm the interval, and keep your units consistent.
 If is measured in meters and is also in meters, then the resulting surface area is in square meters.
 The calculator does not attach units automatically, so the interpretation depends on the units used in your model.